Jim Casada Collection of Horace Kephart and George Masa

 Horace Sowers Kephart was born to Isaiah Lafayette and Mary (Sowers) Kephart in East Salem, Pennsylvania on September 8, 1862.
 He earned his AB (1897) and AM (1882) at Lebanon Valley College and later undertook postgraduate work at Cornell, Boston University, and Yale.
 Kephart married Laura White Mack (1862-) on April 12, 1887 and the couple had six children: Cornelia Ferris (Kephart) Moore (1888-), Margaret (1890-), Leonard Mack (1892-1988), Lucy (Kephart) Fernow (1893-1977), George Stebbins (1894-1986), and Barbara (Kephart) Bird (1897-1985).
 Horace Kephart began his professional career as an Assistant in the Cornell Library (1880-1884) and traveled in Europe before accepting a position at Yale in 1886.
 In 1890, he began working at the prestigious St. Louis Mercantile Library.

-George Masa was born Masabara Izuka in Tokyo, Japan on January 20, 1881.
+George Masa was born Masahara Izuka in Japan around 1881.
 He came to the United States in 1901 to study mining and settled in Buncombe County, North Carolina.
-Masa worked as a bellhop in the upscale Grove Park Inn but soon learned the art of photography and opened his own studio.
-He also became close friends with fellow outdoorsman Horace Kephart and the two devoted considerable time and energy to mapping the proposed Smoky Mountain National Park and the Appalachian Trail.
-Kephart's text and Masa's photographs were used in numerous promotional materials in support of the park.
+Masa worked as a bellhop in the Grove Park Inn but soon learned the art of photography and opened his own studio.
+He also became close friends with fellow outdoorsman Horace Kephart and the two devoted considerable time and energy to mapping the proposed national park and the Appalachian Trail.
+Kephart's texts and Masa's photographs were used in numerous promotional materials in support of the park.
 Masa was devastated by Kephart's death and became ill shortly after organizing a hike to commemorate the second anniversary of the event.
-George Masa died in the Buncombe County Hospital of tuberculosis on June 21, 1933 and is buried in Riverside Cemetery.
+George Masa died in the Buncombe County Hospital of influenza on June 21, 1933 and is buried in Riverside Cemetery.

 This collection consists of eight boxes divided into three series: